Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/keyvault/key/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage KeyVault Key using Azure SDK for Golang."
+description: "These code samples will show you how to manage Key resource of KeyVault service using Azure SDK for Golang."
 urlFragment: key-vault-key
 ---

-# Getting started - Managing KeyVault Key using Azure Golang SDK
+# Getting started - Managing Key resource of KeyVault service using Azure Golang SDK

-These code samples will show you how to manage KeyVault Key using Azure SDK for Golang.
+These code samples will show you how to manage Key resource of KeyVault service using Azure SDK for Golang.

 ## Features